LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 11 - Create vehicle.md

 export default router;
 ```

-5. Now we can update `src/views/Vehicles/IndexView.vue` component to display button to create form.
+5. Now we can update the `src/views/Vehicles/IndexView.vue` component to display the button to the create form.

 ```vue
 <template>